Theater Department Admission

 Applicants are strongly encouraged to audition in person.
-On-campus auditions are hosted beginning in December.
-Cornish participates in the Unified Theater Auditions and conducts auditions at the New York City, Chicago and Los Angeles sites.
-Cornish hosts an audition weekend in San Francisco each year.
+On-campus auditions are hosted beginning in October.
+Cornish participates in the Unified Theater Auditions/) and conducts auditions at the New York City, Chicago and Los Angeles sites.
+Cornish also hosts an audition weekend in San Francisco each year.

 - Memorize two contrasting monologues.
 Cornish will provide you with one monologue (see next section); the other monologue is your choice.

 - The monologue you select should be a contemporary piece that is no more than two minutes in running length.

 - Try to choose a monologue in which mood, style and intention offers an interesting contrast to the Cornish selection.